 Guests: Helen Adeosun is the co-founder and CEO of CareAcademy.
 Based in Boston, CareAcademy is one of the most innovative online training platforms for the home care industry.
 Andrea Cohen is the CEO and founder of HouseWorks, one of the largest private care home care agencies in Massachusetts.

-How did a “big, six-foot-six, burly guy” become the owner of Minute Women Home Care?
-Pat Kelleher and Ryan McEniff talk about what it takes to run a private home care agency, the challenges facing the industry in today’s economy, and how families can ensure they get the best care.
+Minute Women Home Care’s Ryan McEniff joins us to talk about the challenges of running a private home care agency in today’s economy and how families can ensure they get the best care.